ksfraser/phpabc_cant/README.md

 - And more...

 ## Header Field Architecture
+- All ABC header fields (A–Z) are represented by dedicated classes in `src/Ksfraser/PhpabcCanntaireachd/Header/`.
+Each class inherits from a common superclass, ensuring consistent set/get/render methods.
+Multi-value fields (e.g., C:, B:) use a dedicated subclass for proper handling.
++ All ABC header fields (A–Z) and all V: (voice) header lines are preserved and rendered in output files.
+Multi-tune and multi-voice files retain all V: lines in output, in correct order.
+Each header field is represented by a dedicated class in `src/Ksfraser/PhpabcCanntaireachd/Header/`, inheriting from a common superclass for consistent set/get/render methods.
+Multi-value fields (e.g., C:, B:) use a dedicated subclass for proper handling.

 All ABC header fields (A–Z) are represented by dedicated classes in `src/Ksfraser/PhpabcCanntaireachd/Header/`.
 Each class inherits from a common superclass, ensuring consistent set/get/render methods.
 Multi-value fields (e.g., C:, B:) use a dedicated subclass for proper handling.